Abruzzo Italy Travel Guide

 Charming cobblestone streets, unique character.

-Historical district with distinct architecture and history.
+Historical neighborhood with distinct architecture and history.

 Another "Borghi più belli d'Italia" village, known for copperware.